Animal Land

 Animal Land is a visual metaphor for wildlife in the industrialized world, an unfolding narrative that wavers between displacement, reintroduction, and loss.

-Collaborators Lauren Strohacker and Kendra Sollars began collaborating on Animal Land in 2013, combining Strohacker’s animal-centric public art practice with Sollars’s experience in digital media technology to reimagine traditional wildlife encounters through digital video projections.
+Eco-political artist Lauren Strohacker and digital video artist Kendra Sollars began collaborating on Animal Land in 2013, combining Strohacker’s animal-centric public art practice with Sollars’s experience in digital media technology to reimagine traditional wildlife encounters through digital video projections.
 The artists work with wildlife rehabilitation centers, education institutions, and sanctuaries to collect animal footage, highlighting both the animals affected by and humans responding to interspecies conflict in urban and suburban space.
 The footage collected with the help of these organizations are edited to be slow-moving, soundless, ghost-like entities completely decontextualized from a natural environment in order to inhabit and confront the built environment in which they are projected.

 Animal Land is an on-going project.
 See all installation videos on Vimeo.
 Follow the project by visiting and liking our Facebook Page.